 4 - Economics

-Tuesday, June 7, 2016 will be the California Presidential Primary Election.
+Tuesday, November 8, 2016 will be the Presidential General Election.
 Wilcox High School is pleased to participate in the Santa Clara County registrar of Voters Office’s Student Election Officer Program where qualified and interested students may participate in working at a voting precinct.
-Interested students should complete an application form with required permission slips, and submit them to the Registrar of Voters Office before May 6, 2016.
+Interested students should complete an application form with required permission slips, and submit them to the Registrar of Voters Office before October 14, 2016.

 Student Election Officer Program (High School Only):